Blockade of Africa: End of the trade

 To prevent a repeat of this, swift action was taken.
-Brazil was still one of the largest slave trading nations and continued to defy British diplomatic calls to cease trading.
+Brazil was still one of the largest slave trading nations and continued to defy British diplomatic calls to put an end to the practice.
 In 1846, Palmerston returned as foreign secretary and in 1850 permitted Royal Naval vessels to enter Brazilian waters in order to blockade slavers on both sides of the Atlantic.
-By 1852 the Brazilian trade could be said to be extinct.
+By 1852, the Brazilian trade could be said to be extinct.
 "For Palmerston … the naval campaign on the coast of Brazil had brought the long drawn-out saga of the Brazilian slave trade to a resolution within twelve months".

 The many years of British pressure on the United States to join vigorously in fighting the Atlantic slave trade had been neutralised by the southern states.
-However with the onset of the American Civil War, the Lincoln administration became eager to sign up, humanitarian and military objectives combined.
+However, with the onset of the American Civil War, the Lincoln administration became eager to sign up, humanitarian and military objectives combined.
 To the North, anti-slavery was an important military tool with which to harm the Confederate economy.
-It also won praise, sympathy and support on the international stage, and dampened international support for the Southern States who vehemently defended their right to keep slaves.
+It also won praise, sympathy, and support on the international stage and dampened international support for the Southern States, who vehemently defended their right to keep slaves.
 In the Lyons–Seward Treaty of 1862, the United States gave the UK full authority to crack down on the Atlantic slave trade when carried on by US ships.
 With the end of hostilities the UK and the US would continue cooperating, and in 1867, Cuba, under much pressure from the two nations, gave up its trade.